mikonieminen/mini-module/README.md

 # Examples #

-Under "test" you can find some test code that show basics.
+Under "test" you can find some test code that show some basic use cases.

 # Restrictions #

 ## Using require ##

-It is best to use require in the body of your module so that when the module is evaluated/executed, all reqiures are called in right time and place.
-Especially if you use relative paths when calling require, there is no quarantee that the assosiated module can be found.
+Use require in the body of your module so that when the module is evaluated/executed relative paths can be calculated correctly.
+Relative paths require that you can get the currently running script and that script needs to match to file that calls require.
+If require is used in callbacks or some methods called by some other script, then currentScript will point to wrong script and required module might not be found.
+Other solution is to use module names when using require, those will work in any place require is called.

-## Minimizing ##
+## Minimizing the code ##

-Do now minimize your code into single file, this mini-module does not work well together with that.
+Do not minimize your code into single file, mini-module does not work well together with that.
 Minimizing individual modules works just fine.